 Removing Authorized Keys from Your Server

 Storing Your Public Keys in the OVHcloud Manager

 The OVHcloud Manager allows you to store any public key you create as long as those keys use one of the following encryption types: ED25519, RSA, or ECDSA.

-To store your keys in the OVHcloud Manager, log in to the OVHcloud Manager and click on your name in the top-right corner of the screen.
-Select My account from the drop-down menu.
+To store your keys in the OVHcloud Manager, log in to the OVHcloud Manager and click on your initials in the circle in the top-right corner of the screen.
 Then, on the left-hand sidebar, click My services.